-inventory and deployment software to 43026.
-Also includes developer software software (\$3,500), IT help-desk software (\$2,700), end-user remote access development kits, mobile apps, minor software updates, and additional backup licensing.
+42120 Computer Software.
+Decrease is due to moving the recurring cost of inventory and deployment software to 43026.
+Also includes developer software development kits, mobile apps, minor software updates, and additional backup

 42210 Operating Supplies.
-Decrease is due to efficiencies in toner web conferencing (\$1,040), encrypted password vault (\$900), and misc. management.
+Decrease is due to efficiencies in toner management.

 42310 Repair & Maintenance Supplies.
-Decrease coincides with an increase in 43110 Communications.
-Increase due to a planned expansion of both WAN 42410 to shift from break-fix replacement to proactive replacement.
-Accounts and Internet services across the Borough.
-Also includes internet connection, for parts for repairing and maintaining desktop computers, server equipment Borough Administration building TLS and VPLS circuits, cellular. and network infrastructure.
+Decrease coincides with an increase in 42410 to shift from break-fix replacement to proactive replacement.
+Accounts for parts for repairing and maintaining desktop computers, server equipment and network infrastructure.

 42410 Small Tools & Minor Equipment.
 Overall decrease is due to removal of the one-time cost from FY24 for MFA hardware tokens.
-Small increase in recurring cost of the replacement hardware tokens, as well as a shift from 42310 43260 Training.
-Ongoing Internet-based technical training/courses for to provide more proactive replacement of hardware.
+Small increase in recurring cost of the replacement hardware tokens, as well as a shift from 42310 to provide more proactive replacement of hardware.

-usage and contract pricing for the outsourced SOC.
-Also accounts for outsourced Security Operations Center (SOC) (\$113,103), Electronic Signature and Routing (\$9,009), Contract Consultation (\$5,000), web application firewall 43812 Equipment Replacement Payments.
-To purchase information (\$2,400), SSL certificates (\$2,000), hosted code repository (\$768), application debugging service (\$390), domain hosting (\$120), and records shredding fees (\$50).
+43011 Contractual Services.
+Increase due to electronic signature and routing usage and contract pricing for the outsourced SOC.
+Also accounts for outsourced Security Operations Center (SOC) (\$113,103), Electronic Signature and Routing (\$9,009), Contract Consultation (\$5,000), web application firewall (\$2,400), SSL certificates (\$2,000), hosted code repository (\$768), application debugging service (\$390), domain hosting (\$120), and records shredding fees (\$50).